software-students-spring2025/web-app/README.md

 ## User stories

 1) As a professor who has lot of new students, I want to be able to easily add students to the rosters.
-2) As a professor who wants feedback, I want to be able to quickly see which topics students sturggle on.
+2) As a professor who wants feedback, I want to be able to quickly see which topics students struggle on.
 3) As a professor who is teaching a lot of classes, I want to be able to efficiently manage all of them.
 4) As a professor who likes to give extra credit, I want to be able to easily change grades.
-5) As a professor who wants to see class performance, I want to be able to the class statistics.
+5) As a professor who wants to see class performance, I want to be able to see the class statistics.
 6) As a professor who has a lot of students, I want to be able to quickly search students by name.
 7) As a professor who is always traveling, I want to be able to access grades through my phone.
+8) As a professor who sometimes makes mistakes, I want to be able to correct them easily through my phone.
+9) As a professor who curves, I want to be able to easily change all grades at once.

 ## Steps necessary to run the software